BLOG!

 With their impartial perspective, appellate lawyers can bring a fresh set of eyes to an issue.
 They do not have preconceived notions or past experiences with the case, allowing them to spot overlooked problems.
 The client also gets an objective assessment of the merits of an appeal.

-Trial Versus Appeals Lawyer Skills
+Trial Versus Appellate Lawyer Skills

 Appellate litigation requires strong analytical skills.
 Appellate attorneys sieve through trial records, however voluminous, to look for appellate issues.
 When evaluating an appeal, the most crucial consideration is to understand the standard of review.
 Since an appellate court shows great deference to a trial court’s decision, understanding the standard of reviews will greatly influence success.
 Some legal issues are reviewed de novo, meaning from the beginning.
 In such cases, the appellate court takes a fresh look, without deference to the trial court’s decision.